 Bell nodes run CentOS 7 and use Slurm (Simple Linux Utility for Resource Management) as the batch scheduler for resource and job management.
 The application of operating system patches occurs as security needs dictate.
 All nodes allow for unlimited stack usage, as well as unlimited core dump size (though disk space and server quotas may still be a limiting factor).

-On Bell, ITaP recommends the following set of compiler and message-passing library for parallel code:
+On Bell, the following set of compiler and message-passing library for parallel code are recommended:

 This compiler and these libraries are loaded by default.
 To load the recommended set again:

 To verify what you loaded: